nightmarebadger/my_blog/_posts/battle-of-the-editors.markdown

 at least for now, is close enough to my "perfect" editor that I do not feel the need to test out new editors.

+This editor is light, fast and has a nice & clean design.
+The out of the box functionality is good, and can very easily be extended using packages from the Package control.
+It's also Python based, so writing or changing/adding to plugins is a breeze.
+Additionally, it offers some really useful features I haven't seen in other editors I have used.

 ## Editors I have used in the past

 The editors I've gone through until now are: